-- Project - teams of two students - implementation of a selected model + analysis of given data - implementation either in C, C++ without use of any specialized libraries for data analysis and machine learning - need to get over a given accuracy threshold (a gentle one, just to eliminate non-functional implementations) - Oral exam - ► I may ask about anything from the lecture!
+- Project (Dr. Tomáš Foltýnek) - implementation of a selected model + analysis of given data - implementation C/C++/Java/Rust without use of any specialized libraries for data analysis and machine learning - need to get over a given accuracy threshold (a gentle one, just to eliminate non-functional implementations) - Oral exam - I may ask about anything from the lecture!
 You will get a detailed manual specifying the mandatory knowledge.